 Since 1998 I have taught Vision/Art Workshops, a unique process using a strategic combination of meditation practices with art practices.
 The goal of these workshops is to serve two distinct but related purposes – to give participants an experience of the creative process, and to permit a profound experience of the energy body.

 It is no co-incidence that spiritual systems deploy the visual arts both to instruct and to record spiritual practices; the connection between art making and inner vision is well documented in the literature.
-In spiritual systems energy =consciousness, and a personal vision of the energy body will invariably be the catalyst for profound changes in self-knowledge and, by extension, in behavioral patterns.
+In spiritual systems energy = consciousness, and a personal vision of the energy body will invariably be the catalyst for profound changes in self-knowledge and, by extension, in behavioural patterns.

 The practice of making images of inner perceptions, in a controlled environment with an experience teacher, can facilitate huge shifts in consciousness.
 Consciousness begins with consciousness of ‘self’.